raulguirola/electrs-wrapper/docs/integrations/bluewallet/guide.md

 # BlueWallet Integration Setup

-You will need to be running Tor on your device.
+You will need to be running Tor on your iOS or Android device.
 Find guides to set this up here:

 https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index

+*NOTE*: The macOS release of BlueWallet cannot connect to a Tor service and is therefore not supported.

 1. Select the Settings 'kebab' / ellipsis menu at the top right of the app